-Analysis was conducted to estimate the effects of the summer school on each survey outcome.
-For the full analytical strategy and findings, see the analysis report.
-Table 8 presents the estimated average effect for each outcome.
-The likelihood of progressing to HE was measured using a 7-point Likert scale, so the estimated effect can take values between -6 and 6.
-All other Survey 1 outcomes were measured using a 5-point Likert scale, so those estimated effects can take values between -4 and 4.
-Whether or not a student reported applying to university by January 2022 (the Survey 2 question) was measured using a binary 'yes/ no' question (coded as 1 for 'yes' and 0 for 'no'), so the estimated effect can take values between -1 and 1.
+Regression analysis was conducted to estimate the effects of the summer school on each survey outcome.
+For the full analytical strategy and findings, please see the analysis report.

+Table 8 presents the estimated average effects of the summer schools for each outcome.
+Likelihood of going to HE was measured using a 7-point Likert scale, and all other Survey 1 outcomes were measured using a 5-point scale.
+Whether or not a student reported applying to university by January 2023 (the survey 2 item) was measured using a binary 'yes/no' question (coded as 1 for 'yes' and 0 for 'no').